 Use the best layout for the fishbowl

-Either layout will work, with the circle version preferred for square rooms, and the horseshoe layout for rooms that are significantly longer than wide.
+I prefer the circle version for square rooms, and the horseshoe layout for rooms that are significantly longer than wide.
 If both versions can be accommodated, I like the circle version for general discussions, and the horseshoe version when decisions may be made or if you are scribing discussion points onto flip charts, which can then be placed next to the small row of chairs for all in the horseshoe to see.
 If you have less than twenty people in the fishbowl, use the horseshoe layout to avoid some participants having to stare at the facilitator’s back the whole time.

 Have a set of topics to review

-One mistake I’ve made a few times when using a fishbowl is to run it at the end of a session or conference without first creating a preliminary list of topics to discuss.
+Don’t run a fishbowl at the end of a session or conference without first creating a preliminary list of topics.
 This can prove frustrating when people with different topics in mind occupy the speaking chairs, leading to a conversation that jumps around from topic to topic as each person speaks.
-To avoid this, I’ve found that it’s best to precede a fishbowl with techniques like plus/delta or affinity grouping (both are described in Conferences That Work: Creating Events That People Love) that create a list of opening topics for the fishbowl to address.
-The list is then used by the facilitator as a roadmap for discussion.
+To avoid this, I’ve found that it’s best to precede a fishbowl with techniques like plus/delta or affinity grouping (see Conferences That Work: Creating Events That People Love).
+Both techniques create a list of opening topics for the fishbowl to address.
+The facilitator then uses the list as a roadmap for discussion.